kartavyaraj/SQL_PowerBI_Project-Crime_Analysis_Report_Dashboard/README.md

 ## Conclusion

-This Crime Analysis Dashboard project demonstrates my proficiency in data analysis, SQL, and interactive visualization using Power BI.
+This **Crime Data Analysis & Visualization Dashboard** project demonstrates my proficiency in data analysis, SQL, and interactive visualization using Power BI.
 It showcases my ability to:

 1. Preprocess, Clean and Transform raw messy crime data using Power Query, handle missing values, and create calculated columns for accurate analysis.